 No. If you already know you want it, buying AppleCare+ with the product is a good idea, just so you don’t forget.
 When you’re shopping at the Apple store and Apple.com, you’ll be offered AppleCare+ at checkout, and authorized Apple resellers can offer AppleCare+ too.

-But you have some time.
+But you have some time to decide.
 Generally you get 60 days from the purchase date to buy AppleCare+ (only 30 days if you’re in Japan), and Apple has a page where you can check your exact device’s eligibility.

 Still, to buy AppleCare+ after the fact you generally have to run a diagnostic test on the device in question, so Apple knows it’s in good working order.
 And no matter when you buy your AppleCare+ plan, the coverage starts from the day you bought your device.
 So you don’t get an “extra” two months of coverage if you wait two months to buy the plan.